 This case underscores the responsibility of employers to prevent manual scavenging even when the work is outsourced to contractors.
-It also reaffirms the State authority to act against manual scavenging and ensures the
+It also reaffirms the State authority to take proactive measures to eliminate manual scavenging and ensure compliance with the provisions of the 2013 Act.